A division of VacationsToGo.com

 Most cruise lines welcome children to travel on their ships, though infants and pregnant women are subject to some restrictions (click here to read more).

 Families booking more than one cabin may be subject to minimum age requirements for kids staying in a separate cabin.
 Your Vacations To Go cruise counselor can check these requirements for you once you have found a cruise that interests you.

 All cruise lines require that at least one person in each cabin meet a minimum age requirement.
 The lowest minimum age requirement for any cruise line is 18.
 The information that follows was provided by the cruise lines at the time of this writing, is subject to change and should be verified with your Vacations To Go cruise counselor prior to booking.

 The following cruise lines require that at least one person in each cabin is 18 or older:

 American Cruise Lines, Blount, Croisières de France, Cunard, Fred.
-Olsen Cruise Line, Orion Expedition Cruises, Ponant, Pullmantur, Quark Expeditions, SeaDream and Star Clippers.
+Olsen Cruise Line, MSC Cruises (when departing from international ports), Pearl Seas Cruises, Ponant, Pullmantur, Quark Expeditions, SeaDream and Star Clippers.

 The following cruise lines require that all passengers in a cabin are 18 or older or that at least one person in the cabin is 21 or older: